diodon/GBR_heat/README.md

     6. Save the file in a `roiName` + `paramName` directory

-5. After all individual files are processed, concatenate the files into a single yearly file, named `roiName` + `paramName` + year
+4. After all individual files are processed, concatenate the files into a single yearly file, named `roiName` + `paramName` + year

-6. Add global attributes to the concatenated file
+5. Add global attributes to the concatenated file

-7. Clean temporal directories
+6. Clean temporal directories

-The process will create a directory structure under data storage dir and roi to store downloaded files (tmp/), to store processed individual files (CRW) and finally to store the aggregated files per year (CRW_aggregate).
-At the end of the process the data from tmp and CRW directories will be deleted.
+The process will create a directory structure under data storage dir and roi to store downloaded files (tmp/), to store processed individual files (CRW/) and finally to store the aggregated files per year (CRW_aggregate/).
+At the end of the process the data from tmp/ and CRW/ directories will be deleted.
+The list of file names used to produce the aggregated product is stored in Filelist/ directory

 In this example, PLW is the region of interest, dhw the CRW parameter: